 Relationships are not always perfect.
-Someone you loved and trusted may disappoint you and ruin your life.
-However, many people ignore relationship deal-breakers and put up with their partners in order to save their relationship and avoid heartbreak.
+Someone you love and trust may disappoint you and ruin your life.
+However, many people ignore relationship deal-breakers and put up with their partners to save their relationship and avoid heartbreak.

 While adjustments and compromises are necessary for a relationship to run smoothly, they are not an excuse to encourage toxicity and unhealthy practices.
-When your partner pushes you to compromise your principles and beliefs and asks you to do things you don’t want to do, it becomes a deal-breaker.
+It becomes a deal-breaker when your partner pushes you to compromise your principles and beliefs and asks you to do things you don’t want to do.
 Identifying and acting on these relationship deal-breakers is critical for your emotional and physical well-being.

-In this post, we will define dealbreakers and discuss some of the most amusing deal-breakers that people encounter in relationships.
+In this post, we will define dealbreakers and discuss some of the most amusing dealbreakers people encounter in relationships.

 What are Deal-Breakers in a relationship?

 Deal-breakers in a relationship are behaviors, values, and/or characteristics of a potential long-term partner with which you fundamentally disagree.
 Deal-breakers can help you avoid potentially unhealthy behaviors, unbalanced relationship roles, and potentially dangerous situations in your relationship.
 Discussing your dating deal-breakers is the first step in weeding out any deviations from your values and desired lifestyle, and it will bring you and your potential partner closer together if your preferences are similar.

 Related Article: DEALING WITH REJECTION in Dating: Rules & Strategies (Updated)

 Common Personal Relationship Deal-Breakers